 NASA’s Science Mission Directorate (SMD) Job Opportunities

-NASA’s Science Mission Directorate (SMD) has an immediate need for an experienced science leader to serve as Heliophysics Division Director under an Intergovernmental Personnel Act (IPA) appointment.
+NASA’s Science Mission Directorate (SMD) has an immediate need for one or more experienced public policy experts to serve as Policy Analysts under an Intergovernmental Personnel Act (IPA) appointment.

 Under authority granted to NASA in the NASA Flexibility Act of 2004 (Pub.
 L. 108-201, 118 Stat.
 461 (5 U.S.C.
 9801 et seq.)), the initial IPA appointment will be for up to two years, with the possibility of reappointment up to a total of six years.
 The Intergovernmental Personnel Act provides for the temporary assignment of personnel between the Federal Government and state and local governments, colleges and universities, Indian tribal governments, federally funded research and development centers, and other eligible organizations; all applicants must be from an IPA-eligible organization.